nik-sirotinin/qureight-coding-challenge/README.md

 - [ ] `Dockerfile`s in the API and client directories
 - [ ] `docker-compose.yml` for running the whole thing with one command

+## Outcome

+Trying to cobble things together to time doesn't always go to plan - in my case, the assumption I made was that my little Mock API would "just work" but it's not happy with the requests from the client: the best I can get out of it is a HTTP 400.

+So I haven't made the client as pretty as I'd like and I'm still one UI component short.
+My original vision for server, client and Docker containers was probably a little too much.

+### Lessons

+Trying to do the entire "full stack" thing from scratch was probably a mistake.
+It might have been better to keep the API fakery entirely on the client side.

+Road testing unfamiliar frameworks while on a deadline also not a good idea.
+But it was fun for a while, I don't regret it from that perspective.